Srinii96/srinii96/README.md

-# <h3 align="center">Hi 👋!
+## <h3 align="center">Hi 👋!
 I'm Srini</h3>

-## 👨🏻‍💻 About Me
+### 👨🏻‍💻 About Me
 - 🕸️ Passionate about the Web (WWW) and I yearn to simplify web for everyone.
-- 🔭 Currently working on Full Stack (AWS, MongoDB, Express.js, React, Node.js).
+- 🔭 Currently working on Full Stack (MongoDB, Express.js, React, Node.js).
-- 🌱 Learning more about technologies that go into building Full Stack Applications.
+- 🌱 Learning more about technologies that go into building WEB & Mobile Full Stack Applications.
 - 🤔 Exploring new technologies and developing software solutions and quick hacks.

 ###